 Barbecue on one side for approx 5 minutes then turn and cook for another few minutes.

-Smother in wild pesto and serve. * Our own wild Pesto recipe will be added to the blog super soon but any pesto you make from a combination of herbs, pine nuts, garlic and olive oil will really make this dish sing, if you don't have the time or ingredients you can of course use a shop bought one.
+Smother in wild pesto and serve. * Soon to come to the blog will be our own wild Pesto recipe.
+But any pesto you make from a combination of herbs, pine nuts, garlic and olive oil will really make this dish sing.
+If you don’t have the time or ingredients you can of course use a shop bought one.

 Don’t wait too long to book as last years events sold out very quickly and when the spaces are gone there’s a long wait for 2019!
 Here’s what some of this years customers said;